mcarsya/mcarsya/README.md

 - 🔭 Check out my Code course:
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about Web development,Sofware Development
+- 🥅 2022 Goals: Learn more about Web Development,Sofware Development, and Aplication Development
-- ⚡ Fun fact: I love mathematics and drawing a anime
+- ⚡ Fun fact: I love mathematics, workout and solve a puzzle
 - 😻 Check out the NFT collection I created

 ### Connect with me: